Golf Tutorials

 The Undeniable First Step: Know Your Stock Yardages

-Before you can even begin to think about wind or elevation, you need a baseline.
 This is your "stock" yardage for every club in your bag.
-A stock shot is your normal, comfortable, full swing - not one where you’re trying to crush it or take something off.
+A stock shot is your normal, comfortable, full swing - not one where you're trying to crush it or take something off.
 It's your 8 out of 10 effort swing that you can repeat consistently.
 Without knowing these numbers, every club selection is a complete guess.

-Think of it like being a chef.
+Think of it as being a chef.
 You can't just throw random amounts of ingredients into a bowl and expect a masterpiece.
 You need to know that one cup of flour does a specific job.
 For us, knowing your 8-iron flies 140 yards is that base measurement.
-It’s the foundation everything else is built upon.
+It's the foundation everything else is built upon.

 How to Find Your Numbers